Having been vegetarian for a large part of my life, I have always been asked how someone can thrive nutritionally without meat, eggs or dairy.

 If you follow a properly balanced diet that includes a range of pulses, legumes, fruits and vegetables along with nuts and seeds, plenty of good fats and non-dairy alternatives such as coconut, hemp or almond based products, you can still build muscle, be strong, have boundless energy with skin that glows.

-You don’t have to be a strict vegetarian or vegan to enjoy the benefits of a plant based diet.
+However, you don’t have to be a strict vegetarian or vegan to enjoy the benefits of a plant based diet.
 My little ‘flexitarian’ family tends to enjoy at least four plant based meals each week with the others being a combination of chicken, fish and red meat.
-I choose to feed my family this way as I believe the benefits of including less meat and more plants are vast.

 - Plant based meals are budget friendly with pulses and legumes being cheap, filling and nutritious